Understanding the Energy Gap Law under Vibrational Strong Coupling

 with $\gamma=\ln\frac{\Delta E}{S_{M}\hbar\omega_{\text{vib},M}}-1$.
-Here, $J_{\text{GE}}$ is the diabatic coupling between the two electronic states of interest, $\Delta E$ is the energy difference between these electronic states, $\omega_{\text{vib},M}$ is the maximum vibrational frequency of the molecule, $S_{m}$ is the Huang-Rhys factor of vibrational mode $m$, $S_{M}=\sum_{m\in\curbr{\mathcal{M}}}S_{m}$ is the sum of the Huang-Rhys factors for the set of vibrational modes $\curbr{\mathcal{M}}$ with frequencies near $\omega_{\text{vib},M}$, and the subscript ``bare'' indicates that the rate expression is computed for a molecule outside the cavity.
+Here, $\omega_{\text{vib},M}$ is the maximum vibrational frequency of the molecule, $S_{M}=\sum_{m\in\curbr{\mathcal{M}}}S_{m}$ is the sum of the Huang-Rhys factors for the set of vibrational modes $\curbr{\mathcal{M}}$ with frequencies near $\omega_{\text{vib},M}$, and the subscript ``bare'' indicates that the rate expression is computed for a molecule outside the cavity.
 There are theoretical foundations in grouping multiple vibrational modes into a single, effective vibrational mode with contributions from the highest frequency modes \citep{Englman1970}.
-The inherent assumption in this expression is that the electronic energy is most likely lost through a number of high-frequency vibrations rather than many more low-frequency ones.
-A generalisation of this model to account for low-frequency modes and finite temperatures has been provided by Jang \citep{Jang2021}.
+The inherent assumption in this expression is that the electronic energy is most likely lost through a number of high-frequency vibrations rather than many more low-frequency ones, valid when the total reorganisation energy $\sum_{m}S_{m}\hbar\omega_{m}$ of the high-frequency modes is much larger than that of the low-frequency modes \citep{Jang2021}.
+An analytical generalisation of this model to account for low-frequency modes and finite temperatures has been provided by Jang \citep{Jang2021}.
+In that work, Jang derives an improved rate expression that retains the same qualitative phenomena as Eq. (\ref{eq:W_bare}) but with improved accuracy as compared to numerical results.
+Since Eq. (\ref{eq:W_bare}) is often fitted into experimental data to obtain $J_{\text{GE}}$, one can potentially achieve more accurate estimates of $J_{\text{GE}}$ with Jang's improved model.
 Going back to Eq. (\ref{eq:W_bare}), in most cases, $\gamma$ may be regarded as a constant, giving an approximately-exponential dependence of the decay rate on the energy gap $\Delta E$ (hence the name).